odys-z/hello/GLFW/README.md

 [Make sure Makefile use tabs not 4 space](https://stackoverflow.com/questions/16931770/makefile4-missing-separator-stop).

-If everything ok, the window will show a ratating trangle.
+If everything ok, the window will show a rotating trangle.